CTE Annual Report 2023-2024

 Since then, she says, she has gone even further by sharing with her students, on the first day of class, how the learning outcomes for the course connect to both the course content and the assessments.
 This "pedagogical transparency," as she calls it, helps foster student engagement with the content and learning activities by helping them see and trust the "bigger picture" of the course.

-Toni has subsequently partcipated in several follow-up "Mini-TEA" sessions, where she sought to design new courses by again drawing upon the principles of aligning learning outcomes, activities, and assessments
+Toni has subsequently participated in several follow-up "reTEA" sessions, where she sought to design new courses by again drawing upon the principles of aligning outcomes, assessments, and instruction

 TEA graduates